HilltopMeditator/cs1010e_t05_2526/w06 recursion/recursion_writeups.md

 _Footnote 1: For the keen eyed student, do try to not be confused by the way I mentioned "set" in comments.
 The "set" `{...}` is a data structure that I think deserves a separate lecture to cover.
 Do look out for it in future lessons!_

 _Footnote 2: Usually, you'll be tested on raw implementation and have no access to external packages..
-However, if you're looking to build something useful, there's always a Python package out there to do this: https://docs.python.org/3/library/itertools.html#itertools.permutations_
+However, if you're looking to build something useful, there's always a [Python package](https://docs.python.org/3/library/itertools.html#itertools.permutations) out there to do this._